christopher-spencer/codecademy-projects/README.md

 # Codecademy Projects

-Repo to hold some of the Codecademy projects I've completed with CSS, HTML, JavaScript and PHP.
+Repo to hold some of the Codecademy projects I've completed with CSS, HTML, JavaScript, PHP, and C#.